European-XFEL/Karabo/doc/concepts/general_concepts.rst

 All device APIs in Karabo provide state-awareness via so-called *simple state machines*.
 The underlying assumption is that for (bound) devices, where strict state transition rules need to be enforced, these will have been implemented in hardware or in firmware on PLCs.
-Bound devices thus need to be able to follow, or reflect the hardware state, but not enforce strict state transition rules.
+Bound devices thus need to be able to follow or reflect the hardware state, but not enforce strict state transition rules.
 In other words: state-violating input to the hardware is caught by the hardware, preserving hardware safety, not by the software device.